 While new welders are easy to use, developing basic skills and knowledge can ensure you'll enjoy welding.
 Beginner frustration (lack of success) can end hobbies before the fun begins.

-As with starting any new hobby, you probably have no idea how much welding you'll do—let alone how much gas you'll go through.
-But you'd like to have some sense of how long MIG gas will last before deciding on cylinder size.
+If you’re new to MIG or TIG welding, you may have no idea how much welding you’ll do—let alone how much welding gas you’ll go through.

 How many innovative product designs can you name that have lasted half of a century?